All posts

 Each mode has different constraints:

-• Inline - Limited height, embedded in chat
+• Inline - Embedded in chat

-• Picture-in-picture - Floating window, can be repositioned
+• Picture-in-picture - Floating window

 • Fullscreen - Maximum space, modal overlay